 Almost all participating editors reported that 80% of pitches they receive are so poorly written that they don’t even bother opening them.
-Some guest post pitches turn them off right at the subject line, but most common issues they have are overpromising statements, fake credentials, not addressing the person properly, poor grammar and overall lack of effort.
+Some guest post pitches turn them off right at the subject line, but the most common issues they have are overpromising statements, fake credentials, not addressing the person properly, poor grammar, and an overall lack of effort.
 Seems as though it’s a never-ending limbo of common mistakes.

 It’s as though there’s so little you can do wrong but in order to get a full sense of what you can improve to get to the top, check out this infographic that showcases important elements that can improve your chances of being published on top blogs in your niche.

 You should always look to provide value when establishing that first connection and seek to leave a great impression, then let your content do the rest!

 Best of luck with your future outreach efforts!